-“You shall remember what Amalek did to you on the way, when you went out of Egypt, How he happened upon you on the way and cut off all the stragglers at your rear, when you were faint and weary…Therefore, it will be, when the Lord your God grants you respite from all your enemies around [you] in the land which the Lord, your God, gives to you as an inheritance to possess, that you shall obliterate the remembrance of Amalek from beneath the heavens.
+“You shall remember what Amalek did to you on the way, when you went out of Egypt, how he happened upon you on the way and cut off all the stragglers at your rear, when you were faint and weary…Therefore, it will be, when the Lord, your God, grants you respite from all your enemies around [you] in the land which the Lord, your God, gives to you as an inheritance to possess, that you shall obliterate the remembrance of Amalek from beneath the heavens.
 You shall not forget!
 (Devorim 25:17-19).”

-“Why must the Torah tell us to “remember” and “don’t forget”?
+“Why must the Torah tell us to “remember” and “not forget”?
 Is this not redundant?
-Rav Oshry explained: “God knew we would remember what Amalek (a reference to the Nazis) did to us.
+God knew we would remember what Amalek (Rav Oshry relates historical Amalek to the Nazis) did to us.
 How can we not remember?
 The fire still burns, the pain is still acute.
-How can we not remember Auschwitz, the Ninth Fort, and Bergen Belsen ……?
-But the Torah explains, ‘when the Lord your God, grants you respite from all your enemies….In the land which the Lord your God, gives you as an inheritance to possess;” God knows that we will rebuild.
+How can we not remember Auschwitz, the Ninth Fort, and Bergen Belsen?
+But the Torah explains, ‘when the Lord, your God, grants you respite from all your enemies….In the land which the Lord, your God, gives you as an inheritance to possess;’ God knows that we will rebuild.
 We will rebuild our families, we will rebuild our wealth, we will rebuild our people, and we will rebuild ourselves.
 And we will begin to think, why should we hold on to the pain of the past?
 Let the past be the past.
-What good does it do to hold on the pain when all it does is hold me back and anchor me in my heartbroken circumstances?
-God knew that when life became good we would want to try to forget our pain.
+What good does it do to hold on to the pain when all it does is hold me back and anchor us inour heartbreak?
+God knew that when life would once again become good and filled with happiness and accomplishment; we would try to forget our pain.
 Therefore, God commands, “You shall not forget.”
 Even when life is beautiful – never forget your pain.”